expressjs/express/docs/migrate.md

      // render a single comment
      res.partial('comment', comment);

+### partial() locals

+ Both _res.partial()_ and the _partial()_ functions accept an single object consisting of both the options and the locals.
+Previously with Express 1.x you may pass _user_ to a partial, along with _date_ like so:

+       partial('user', { object: user, locals: { date: new Date }})

+or perhaps if you preferred not to use the inferred name _user_ you may used a local for this as well:

+       partial('user', { locals: { user: user, date: new Date }})

+ With recent changes to Express 2.x the object passed is now both, so the following is valid for the _object_ option and locals:

+       partial('user', { object: user, date: new Date })

+ Or the following which is equivalent, however the local var name is explicitly set to _user_ instead of deduced from the filename.

+       partial('user', { user: user, date: new Date })

+ When a "basic" object aka _{}_ or _new Object_ is passed, it is considered options, otherwise it is considered the _object_.
+The following are equivalent:

+      partial('user', user);
+      partial('user', { object: user });

 ### Template Engine Compliance

  To comply with Express previously engines needed the following signature: